Edinburgh-College-of-Art/2019-04-15-gitcarp/index.md

 CODE OF CONDUCT
 {% endcomment %}
 <p id="code-of-conduct">
-    <strong>Code of Conduct:</strong>  Everyone who participates in Carpentries activities is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
+    <strong>Code of Conduct:</strong>  Everyone who participates is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
 This document also outlines how to report an incident if needed.
 </p>